Aerial hoop: Connections

+Lyras hang down from their rigging using a type of hanging material called a spanset.
 Tabs are the connection points where the aerial hoop attaches to the rigging.
 Most aerial hoops connect at either one point (single tab configuration) or two points (double tab configuration).
+Though there are some aerial hoops that do not have tabs, and are referred to as tabless, meaning the spanset is tied directly onto the hoop rather than on a tab.
 The number of tabs an aerial hoop has will depend on how it will be used, the intended effect, and the performer's comfort level.
+All rigging hardware that connects to an aerial hoop must be safety tested and certified to ensure the performer is safe.